-3 Significant accounting policies
+4 Significant accounting policies

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statement except as explained in note 3.

 (a) Basis of consolidation

 The consolidated financial statements relate to the Company and its subsidiaries (together referred to as the "Group") and the Group's interests in an associate.